ga4gh-beacon/beacon-v2/docs/aggregations.md

     #### Response

-    Here the beacon provides (only) an aggregation of the sex of the matched individuals.
+    Here the beacon provides (only) an aggregation of the selected diagnoses of the matched individuals.

     ```json
     "resultsAggregation": [